kammitama5/kammitama5.github.io/_posts/2021-10-3-Sunday-October-3rd.md

 power than they do.
 You can usually tell because this sort of experience is an opportunity to help someone up, rather than push them down.
 At the time, I thought back to the dissonace of my experience, where before grad school, the filter was "you can only do research if you are in a PhD programme", and how this also, proved to not be true.
 It was merely a filter.
+- Many times, these filters are never an issue unless those who benefit from them cease to, or are filtered out.
+I saw such a post this week on a social media platform, whereby someone who would typically be on the top tier of a field saw the unfairness of the current system, through one of their PhD students who was producing their first first-author paper, with good work.
+You are otherwise asked to accept the status quo as is.

 ## So why do I mention this?
 - Going back to Mathematics and my own research community, I see all of this and I realize that these are remnants of an era where there was an unquestioned hierarchy